Members are invited to submit notices & announcements!

 MN.LGBT Therapists' Network is in collaboration with the GLBTA Programs Office at the University of Minnesota to co-spnsor an all-day midwest conference on LGBTQ mental health issues.
 Planning has begun and your participation will help guarantee a successful conference.

 This one-day conference, which will be held at the UM in Spring 2010, will be open to mental health professionals and students in the mental health fields.

 Steering Committee Update:

-JOIN THE STEERING COMMITTEE or the PRIDE Table sub-committee or the 2010 Conference sub-committee.
+JOIN THE STEERING COMMITTEE or the 2010 Conference sub-committee.